nakiguli-elizabeth-gloria/UI-food-ordering-system/README.md

-# UI FOOD ORDERING SYSTEM — WIREFRAMES
+# FOOD ORDERING SYSTEM — WIREFRAMES
 -This repository contains the high-fidelity wireframes showing the basic layout and user flow of a Food Ordering System interface.

 -These are high-fidelity UI screens that focus on visual design, layout, spacing, and user experience flow.